sarcophagus-org/quickstart-archaeologist/README.md

 - Make sure `POLYGON_MAINNET_PROVIDER_URL` is set in your `.env` file to an appropriate Polygon provider URL.
 - Make sure `POLYGON_MAINNET_ENCRYPTION_MNEMONIC` is set in your `.env` file.
-- Run `COMPOSE_PROFILES=register NETWORK=polygon docker compose run register` to register your archaeologist on the Polygon Mainnet.
+- Run `COMPOSE_PROFILES=register NETWORK=polygonMainnet docker compose run register` to register your archaeologist on the Polygon Mainnet.

 ### Eth Goerli (testnet)